 Dr. Richardson, served for 3 ½ years with the Royal Canadian Army Medical Corp during World War II.
 His brother John was killed in action during WWII on the 20th of October, 1944.
 John Norman Richardson was a flying officer with the Royal Canadian Air Force and he was killed in a mid-air collision during a training exercise near Brighton, Nova Scotia.
 His brother was buried at Maple Leaf Cemetery near Tilbury.

 Ater the war, Dr. Richardson returned to his medical practice in Tilbury in 1947.
-Dr. Richardson was fondly known as “Dr. Jim” to his patients.
+He was fondly known as “Dr. Jim” to his patients.

 Dr. Richardson, died on the 8th of December, 1999.
 He was buried at Maple Leaf Cemetery near Tilbury.